-\textit{Monopole-dipole RET} -- {To probe resonant monopole-dipole energy transfer between the molecules and atoms, data were recorded for He atoms prepared in selected $|n\mathrm{s}\rangle$ states.
+\textit{Resonant monopole-dipole energy transfer} -- {To probe resonant monopole-dipole energy transfer between the molecules and atoms, data were recorded with He atoms prepared in selected $|n\mathrm{s}\rangle$ states.
 In the absence of NH$_3$ this resulted in the set of separated electric field ionization features with maxima at fields from $\sim22.5$ -- 19~V/cm indicated by the thin continuous black curves in Fig.~\ref{fig2}(a).
 With the molecules present (thick red curves), the normalized ionization profiles obtained following preparation of the $|64\mathrm{s}\rangle$ and $|67\mathrm{s}\rangle$ states maintain a similar structure, but some depletion is observed.
-This is a result of electric-dipole-allowed rotational energy transfer to states with values of $n>100$~\cite{smith78a}, as seen from the data in Fig.~\ref{fig3}(a) over a larger range of ionization fields.
-However, for the $|65\mathrm{s}\rangle$ and $|66\mathrm{s}\rangle$ states the situation is different.} {For atoms in the $|65\mathrm{s}\rangle$ state in Fig.~\ref{fig2}(a), an appreciable electron signal is apparent in the region labeled A. This results from population transfer to the $|66\mathrm{s}\rangle$ state.
-A fit of the sum of two Gaussian functions (dashed green and dash-dotted blue curves) constrained by the fits to the pure-He reference data, yields a population transfer of $17\pm5\%$ from the $|65\mathrm{s}\rangle$ state to the $|66\mathrm{s}\rangle$ state which are split by $23.735$~GHz.
-A similar behavior is seen upon preparation of atoms in the $|66\mathrm{s}\rangle$ state, where a population transfer of $16\pm5\%$ to the $|65\mathrm{s}\rangle$ state is determined.
+This is a result of electric-dipole-allowed rotational energy transfer to states with values of $n>100$~\cite{smith78a}, which can be seen in Fig.~\ref{fig3}(a) where a broader range of ionization fields are spanned.
+However, for the $|65\mathrm{s}\rangle$ and $|66\mathrm{s}\rangle$ states the situation is different.} {For atoms in the $|65\mathrm{s}\rangle$ state in Fig.~\ref{fig2}(a), an appreciable electron signal is apparent in the region labelled A. This results from population transfer to the $|66\mathrm{s}\rangle$ state.
+A fit of the sum of two Gaussian functions (dashed green and dash-dotted blue curves) constrained by the fits to the pure-He reference data, yields a transfer rate of $17\pm5\%$ from the $|65\mathrm{s}\rangle$ state to the $|66\mathrm{s}\rangle$ state which are separated by $23.735$~GHz.
+A similar behavior is seen upon preparation of atoms in the $|66\mathrm{s}\rangle$ state, with $16\pm5\%$ population transfer to the $|65\mathrm{s}\rangle$ state.